-Resonant filtering by cold atoms is capable to produce nanosecond and picosecond pulses in a controllable way.
-Nanosecond range could be achieved since cold-atom absorption lines are homogeneously broadened and hence very narrow.
-This filtering could be applied to create time bin qubits from single photon wave packets with a long coherence length.
+Resonant filtering by cold atoms is capable of producing nanosecond and picosecond pulses in a controllable way.
+The nanosecond range could be achieved since cold-atom absorption lines are homogeneously broadened and hence very narrow.
+This filtering could be applied to create time-bin qubits from single-photon wave packets with a long coherence length.
 Several examples of such a qubit formation are experimentally demonstrated in Refs.
-[20, 21], where gamma-photons with coherence time 141 ns are transformed into a train of short pulses.
+[20,21], where gamma photons with coherence time 141 ns are transformed into a train of short pulses.

 The absorption lines of the atomic vapors are Doppler broadened and they are relatively broad.
-Since the frequency spacing of the filtered combs must be larger than the absorption linewidth $\Delta \omega_D$, the vapor filtering is capable to produce picosecond or shorter pulses.
+Since the frequency spacing of the filtered combs must be larger than the absorption linewidth $\Delta \omega_D$, the vapor filtering is capable of producing picosecond or shorter pulses.
 Nanosecond pulses cannot be produced by the vapor filters because of large absorption linewidth.

-Both, cold and hot atomic filters are quite flexible in producing large variety of pulse trains.
-By changing the modulation index or frequency one can change the pulse duration and repetition time in a wide range.
+Both cold- and hot-atomic filters are quite flexible in producing a large variety of pulse trains.
+By changing the modulation index or frequency, one can change the pulse duration and repetition time in a wide range.
 These filters should not be very thick and can have a fixed density, which is not constrained by a desired pulse duration.

-This is very different from dispersive filters [6-10], which involve frequency modulation followed by dispersive compensator for producing short optical pulses.
-The idea of dispersive filtering have been based on the concept of chirp radar [49-51].
-In the chirp radar system the transmitted pulse is of relatively long duration Δt during which time the instantaneous frequency is swept over the range $\omega \to \omega + \Delta{chirp}$ satisfying the condition $\Delta{chirp}\Delta t \gg 1$.
+This is very different from dispersive filters [6-10], which involve frequency modulation followed by a dispersive compensator for producing short optical pulses.
+The idea of dispersive filtering has been based on the concept of chirp radar [48-50].
+In the chirp radar system, the transmitted pulse is of relatively long duration Δt during which time the instantaneous frequency is swept over the range $\omega \rightarrow$ $\omega + \Delta{\text{chirp}}$ satisfying the condition $\Delta{\text{chirp}}\Delta t \gg 1$.
 The return pulse is passed through a dispersive network providing a differential delay Δt over the frequency range Δ{chirp} .
 As a result, the energy at the beginning of the pulse is delayed so as to reach the end of the network at the same time as the energy at the end of the pulse.
-The duration of the compressed pulse produced this way is of the order of $\delta t \approx 1/\Delta{chirp} \ll \Delta t$.
+The duration of the compressed pulse produced this way is of the order of $\delta t \approx 1/\Delta{\text{chirp}} \ll \Delta t$.

-In optical domain electrooptical modulation of the radiation frequency [7] spreads the field spectrum over the range $\omega_r - m\Omega \rightarrow \omega_r + m\Omega$.
-In this scheme dispersive properties of atoms are used to create frequency-dispersive group velocities of the spectral components produced by modulation.
-Therefore, dispersive filtering scheme requires resonant media with a very large optical thickness and employ large offset $\Delta = \omega_r - \omega_f$ between the radiation frequency ω_r and the absorption line center ω_f ($|\Delta| > m\Omega + \Delta\omega_D$) to avoid the absorptive losses.
-These constrains force to work with relatively small frequencies Ω and large modulation index m.
-Then, many spectral components of the comb acquire appreciable dispersive phase shifts with large difference between blue and red borders of the comb spectrum.
-The disadvantage of the dispersive filter is a requirement of a fixed, certain value of the vapor density, which is necessary for pulse compression for a given values of the modulation index m and frequency Ω , and offset between the radiation frequency and the absorption line center Δ .
+In the optical domain, electro-optical modulation of the radiation frequency [7] spreads the field spectrum over the range $\omega_r - m\Omega \rightarrow \omega_r + m\Omega$.
+In this scheme, dispersive properties of atoms are used to create frequency-dispersive group velocities of the spectral components produced by modulation.
+Therefore, the dispersive filtering scheme requires resonant media with a very large optical thickness and which employs large offset $\Delta = \omega_r - \omega_f$ between the radiation frequency ω_r and the absorption line center ω_f ($|\Delta| > m\Omega + \Delta \omega_D$) to avoid the absorptive losses.
+These constraints force one to work with relatively small frequencies Ω and large modulation index m.
+Then, many spectral components of the comb acquire appreciable dispersive phase shifts with a large difference between the blue and red borders of the comb spectrum.
+The disadvantage of the dispersive filter is a requirement of a fixed, certain value of the vapor density, which is necessary for pulse compression for given values of the modulation index m and frequency Ω , and offset between the radiation frequency and the absorption line center Δ .
 Any deviation from the predefined, fixed value of the vapor density essentially reduces pulse production efficiency.